symbiotic-engineering/OpenFLASH/docs/multi_constants.rst

    Default value: :math:`\rho = 1023` kg/m³.

 .. note::
-   Parameters such as water depth, geometric dimensions, wave properties (e.g., wavenumber or frequency), and motion types are specific to a given hydrodynamic problem.
+   Parameters such as water depth, geometric dimensions, wave properties (e.g., wavenumber), and motion types are specific to a given hydrodynamic problem.
 These should be defined when constructing or configuring your OpenFLASH problem instance.